srhuman401/HW_ScriptLoader/README.md

 # HW_ScriptLoader
 I have taken down the original repository, and it will not be going back up.
-I no longer wish to work on the project nor have this code in the public now that I realise what it could be capable of.
+I no longer wish to work on the project nor have this code available.